azadbolour/boardgame/haskell-server/haskell-notes.md

   called from a test and its behavior is leading to a test failure, copy the implementaiton of that function from the module under test to the test itself, so that you can easily add print statements without affecting the module under test itself.

-- Add list comprehensions to your repertoire.

 - Named constructor parameters.